AIR DISPERSION MODELING

-- We always begin with a thorough questionnaire about your current situation and the on-site mission.
+- We always start with a thorough questionnaire about your current situation and on-site mission.

-- Our mission typically covers equipment deployment, stack emission measurement, report drafting,
+- Our mission largely covers equipment deployment, stack emission measurement, report drafting.

-- Consulting to decrease or optimize emissions, and periodical follow-up.
+- Consultation step is done to decrease or optimize emissions and periodical follow-up.

 We provide variety of air quality modeling services using EPA, Guideline models namely AERMOD, ISC3, ISCE-Prime, AERSCREEN, SCREEN3 as well as specialized use models like SDM, AFTOX, and CALINE.

-Air Dispersion Modeling predicts how pollutants are dispersed in the atmosphere from different pollution sources taking into account building influences, topography, meteorology, downwind distances and other factors.
-Air dispersion modeling is a mathematical simulation of how air pollutants disperse in the ambient atmosphere.
-The simulation uses mathematical equations and algorithms to characterize the atmospheric processes that distribute an air pollutant emitted by a source over a wide area.
-These models are used to estimate or to predict ground level concentration ( GLC) at selected downwind receptor locations of air pollutants emitted from sources such as Industrial plants, mines, vehicular traffic or accidental Chemical releases.
+Air Dispersion Modeling envisions how pollutants are dispersed in to the atmosphere through various pollution sources taking into account building influences, topography, meteorology, downwind distances and other factors.
+Air dispersion modeling is a calculated mathematical simulation of how air pollutants disperse in to the ambient atmosphere in assorted ways.
+The simulation uses mathematical equations and algorithms to characterize the atmospheric processes that distribute the air pollutant emitted by a source over a wide spread area.
+These models are used to estimate the ground level concentration ( GLC) at selected downwind receptor locations of air pollutants emitted from sources such as Industrial plants, mines, vehicular traffic or accidental Chemical releases.

 Which Dispersion Model to use?

-One of the key elements of an effective dispersion modelling study is to choose an appropriate tool to match the scale of impact and complexity of a particular discharge.
-When choosing the most appropriate model the principal issues to consider are:
+One of the vital elements of an effective dispersion modelling study is to choose an appropriate tool matching the scale of impact and complexity of a particular discharge.
+While choosing the most appropriate model, the principal issues to consider are: